tshort/julia/doc/manual/metaprogramming.rst

-In the context of an expression, symbols are used to indicate access to variables, and when an expression is evaluated, a symbol evaluates to the value bound to that symbol in the appropriate scope (see `Variables and Scoping <../variables-and-scoping>`_ for further details).
+In the context of an expression, symbols are used to indicate access to variables, and when an expression is evaluated, a symbol evaluates to the value bound to that symbol in the appropriate scope (see :ref:`man-variables-and-scoping` for further details).

 Eval and Interpolation
 ~~~~~~~~~~~~~~~~~~~~~~